nam3dan/day_trip_generator_project/README.md

 # day_trip_generator_project
-A project which automatically generates suggestions for a user
+A project which automatically generates travel & activity suggestions for a user.

 <p>
 Project Goals